Mykrobe-tools/mykrobe/README.md

                             minimum genotype confidence for variant genotyping
       --min_gene_conf MIN_GENE_CONF
                             minimum genotype confidence for gene genotyping
+      --min_proportion_expected_depth MIN_PROPORTION_EXPECTED_DEPTH
+                            minimum depth required on the sum of both alleles.
+                            Default 0.3 (30%)
       --min_gene_percent_covg_threshold MIN_GENE_PERCENT_COVG_THRESHOLD
                             all genes alleles found above this percent coverage will be reported (default 100 (only best alleles reported))
+      --output OUTPUT       File path to save output json file as.
+Default is to stdout.
       -q, --quiet           do not output warnings to stderr

 #### Examples